-Andrew Gillen, in his paper: The Bennett Hypothesis 2.0, addresses many of the flaws in the original ypothesis.
+Andrew Gillen, in his paper: The Bennett Hypothesis 2.0, addresses many of the flaws in the original hypothesis.
 He points out several areas of elaboration which adjust the original hypothesis to more closely fit previous empirical findings, the first of which involves the type of aid.
 Different types of Federal Aid affect different subsets of students and therefore have different effects on the cost of attendance.
 Grants, for example, only affect low income students whose willingness to pay for tuition may be below the current level of tuition.
+Therefore, rather than increasing the entire market demand for higher education, grants increase demand of those consumers whose willingness to pay was below the current price up to that market price.
+This change can be visualized as the introduction of a kink in the demand curve at the current price of tuition.
 In this paper he also points out the inelasticity of supply due to enrollment constraints, and the competition among institutions to maintain reputation and a high volume of applicants each year.
 (Gillen 2012)

-Another complication to the link between federal tuition aid and cost of attendance is the between resident and non-resident costs. on-residents of a state pay more tuition at a state-funded university than resident students.
+Another complication to estimating the link between federal tuition aid and cost of attendance is the difference between resident and non-resident costs.
+Non-residents of a state typically pay more tuition at a state-funded university than resident students.
 The Bennett Hypothesis is based on the institution’s need to raise revenues, which based on the above discussion of in and out of state student tuition costs, can be achieved another way.
-If Institutions can raise additional revenues accepting more out-of-state students rather than increasing tuition prices, then the Bennett Hypothesis may have less support.
-Michael Rizzo and Ronald Ehrenbergfound that public institutions do not use out-of-state enrollments to increase revenues.
-Rather, they found evidence of falling out-of-state tuition prices during times of lower quality of in-state applicantsmeasured with SAT scores.
-This suggests that these institutions were using non-resident applicants as a source of applicant quality rather than additional revenue (Rizzo, Ehrenberg 2004).
+If Institutions can raise additional revenues by accepting more out-of-state students rather than increasing tuition prices, then the Bennett Hypothesis may have less support.
+Michael Rizzo and Ronald Ehrenberg (2004) found that public institutions do not use out-of-state enrollments to increase revenues.
+Rather, they found evidence of falling out-of-state tuition prices during times of lower quality of in-state applicants as measured with SAT scores.
+This result suggests that these institutions were using non-resident applicants as a source of applicant quality rather than additional revenue (Rizzo, Ehrenberg 2004).

-The federal tuition aid programs addressed in the original Bennett Hypothesis given on a need basis, rather than on a merit basis.
-Therefore, the original hypothesis and much of the following research focused on scholarships, grants, and loans given to low-income studentshas different implications on overall tuition level merit-based scholarships available for all students (Gillen 2012).
-The effect that based scholarships on tuition setting was researched in Tuition-Setting Authority and Broad-Based Merit Aid: The Effect of Policy Intersection on Pricing Strategies.
+The federal tuition aid programs addressed in the original Bennett Hypothesis were given on a need basis, rather than on a merit basis.
+Therefore, the original hypothesis and much of the following research focused on scholarships, grants, and loans given to low-income students.
+This research focus has different implications on overall tuition level compared to merit-based scholarships available for all students (Gillen 2012).
+The effect that merit based scholarships have on tuition setting was researched in Tuition-Setting Authority and Broad-Based Merit Aid: The Effect of Policy Intersection on Pricing Strategies.
 In their paper, the researchers found that institutions without legislatively constrained tuition levels increased tuition and fees following the adoption of broad-based merit aid.
 (Kramer, Ortagus, Lacy, 2018).

 João De Mello and Insper Isabela Ferreira Duarte find direct support for the original Bennett Hypothesis by looking at the introduction of “Fundo de Financiamento Estudantil,” (FIES) in Brazil.
 FIES is similar to the United States’ federal student loan program and was originally introduced in 1999 and gained popularity over the course of the next 10 years.
-Their paper Brazilian census data from 1995 – 2012, as well as College-level data on program applicants and enrollees, and Salary and wage data.
+Their paper uses Brazilian census data from 1995 – 2012, as well as College-level data on program applicants and enrollees, and Salary and wage data.
 They found that the availability of credit did have an effect on tuition, specifically it lowered Demand-Tuition Elasticity (Mello, Duarte 2015).